kingmclol/yetanotherpersonalwebsite/README.md

 After thinking about it for a bit, I realized what the hell it's not like I'll update it that much anyways, and the probability that someone is using this the moment I updated something was very low.
 And you just need to refresh/change pages to fix it.
 So what's even the point?

 I chose to use the second option because like i'm not going to bother.
 It's just a second of inconvenience.

+## Stuff to do
+- Delete image on project delete if no projects refer to the image
+- Add support for uploading own image in project editor
+- use createbrowserrouter so scroll to top on route change
+- pagination for projects (much much later)
+- sorting + filter projects
+- about page